 Apply for a Grant

-Hunger Mountain Co-op Fund grants provide financial support to businesses, organizations, and initiatives aligned with our mission.
-Applications must be received by July 31, 2023.
+Hunger Mountain Cooperative Community Fund financially supports businesses, organizations, and initiatives aligned with our mission.
+Applications must be received by September 3, 2024.

 Apply for a Hunger Mountain Cooperative Community Fund Grant